httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 |---------------------|-----------|-----------------------------------------------|

-## Establish the Hash Algorithms for HTTP Digest Fields Registry {#establish-hash-algorithm-registry}
+## Creation of the Hash Algorithms for HTTP Digest Fields Registry {#establish-hash-algorithm-registry}

 IANA is requested to create the new "Hash Algorithms for HTTP Digest Fields" registry at <https://www.iana.org/assignments/http-digest-hash-alg/> and